Fishing At Badwell Ash

 Badwell Ash Holiday Lodges is set in approximately 5 acres of woodland, gardens and lakes.
 The 3 lakes, originally sand and gravel quarries which were later flooded by natural springs, were run as a day ticket fishery in the 1990's and many of the today's fish have their origins from those times.
 The lakes were deepened and landscaped in August 2006 when the holiday lodges were built and the site opened as it is today.
 The lakes do appear considerably older, having been planted abundantly with reeds, wild flowers, shrubs and trees which have thrived.

-We have 3 lakes; Main Lake (the largest at approximately 0.6 acre and up to 20 feet deep in places), Kingfisher Lake (0.5 acres and up to 12 feet deep) and Mill Lake (the smallest but still 6 feet deep and ideal for beginners).The lakes were netted in 2015 and 2018 and have a healthy stock of tench, roach, rudd, perch, bream and carp, all of which are in prime condition.
+We have 3 lakes; Main Lake (the largest at approximately 0.6 acre and up to 20 feet deep in places), Kingfisher Lake (0.5 acres and up to 12 feet deep) and Mill Lake (the smallest but still 6 feet deep and ideal for beginners).The lakes have been regularly netted in 2015, 2018 and 2021 and have a healthy stock of tench, roach, rudd, perch, bream and carp, all of which are in prime condition.
 The carp in Main Lake range from 5lbs upwards, with many doubles, and several twenty pounders.
 The lake record is approximately 28lbs.
-We plan to net the lakes again in winter 2020/21 and if necessary remove surplus small silver fish and restock with large carp, tench and bream.
-There are no pike or catfish, at least to our knowledge!
+The most recent netting in 2021 revealed a healthy stock of all fish, and we took the opportunity to remove many of the smaller fish.
+There are no pike or catfish.

-We are not a commercial fishery or day ticket water; we do not organise matches or competitive fishing, but as part of our facilities we offer free fishing to residents who want to fish for leisure and fun.
+We are not a commercial fishery or day ticket water!
+We do not organise matches or competitive fishing, and the general public cannot fish here.
+We offer exclusive fishing to our guests who want to fish for leisure and fun.
 We do not overstock the lake because we believe in maintaining our lakes and grounds in as natural state as possible, and we want a healthy balance of healthy non-stressed fish and other fauna and flora such as dragonflies, kingfishers, bats, water voles, reed buntings and even the occasional heron.
 Therefore, our guests should not expect to "bag up" with hundreds of pounds of fish, and neither should our guests expect to catch twenty pound carp on every visit.
-You have to work hard for you fish at Badwell Ash!
+You have to work hard for your fish at Badwell Ash!
 Nevertheless, our fishing guests do return year after year because they enjoy the peace and quiet, the natural surroundings, the extensive nature, and the variety of fish we offer.
-And if you get your tactics right and the fish are willing, a bag full of bream, an elusive 5lb tench or a very large carp will be caught!
+And if you get your tactics right and the fish are willing, a bag full of bream, an elusive 5lb tench or a very large carp will be yours!

 Our timber fishing lodges offer the ultimate location for a relaxing recreational fishing holiday.